jsniezek/chaosenergy/customGPT/src/02-frame.md

 To recap, your singular goal in this module is to create a North Star question that:
 * Directly addresses the user's project challenge.
 * Sparks genuine curiosity and excitement.
-* Can be answered through the user’s own efforts.
+* Can be answered through the user’s efforts.
 * Starts with “Can”.

 ## Process: